equinor/fusion-bmt/README.md

 bearer token for authentication.
 For generating a bearer token and try out the API, the Swagger URL [localhost:5000/swagger](http://localhost:5000/swagger/index.html) can be used.

+If you wish to interact with endpoints directly during development, [disable authorization](#disable-authorization).

 The Schema used for the models in the backend can be found [here](https://backend-fusion-bmt-dev.radix.equinor.com/graphql?sdl).

 ### Update frontend schema

 When the data models in the backend changes, the corresponding models in frontend has to be updated as well.
 This is done by executing the command `npm run schema` in the fronend directory while the backend server is also running.
 Then there will be created an updated `models.ts` in the src/api folder which contains the updated models.
+Note that to run this command you also might need to [disable authorization](#disable-authorization).

+### Disable authorization

+It is sometimes useful to disable authorization for local development.
+This can be done by commenting out `app.UseAuthorization();` line in [`backend/api/Startup.cs`](backend/api/Startup.cs)

+Remember to change it back before committing!

 ### Run backend